yy2792/RQD_Liq/README.md

-For the method tranche_level_project, when given a decision date, the method will give all the projections for settlement date and cash flow redemption value. result is a list of dictionary as in the json file.
+For the method tranche_level_project, when given a decision date, the method will give all the projections for settlement date and cash flow redemption value. result is a list of dictionary as in the json file tranche_level_settle_projection.

 ```bash